-Illustrating Hidden Treasures: Botanical Art by Wendy Hollender
+Illustrating Hidden Treasures: Exhibition of Botanical Art by Wendy Hollender

 Illustrating Hidden Treasures was first presented at the United States Botanic Garden in Washington, D.C.
 Botanist, Susan Pell, Science and Public Programs Manager at USBG, curated the exhibition.
-It will remain on view at The Ashokan Center through Fall 2016.The exhibition is a group of 16 large giclee prints.
-Each prints is enlarged proportionally to 41 inches in size making this work dramatic and informative.
+It was view at The Ashokan Center in Fall 2016.The exhibition is a group of 16 large giclee prints.
+Each print is enlarged proportionally to 41 inches in size making this work dramatic and informative.
 The prints use archival inks and are printed on acid free canvas.
 The hanging system is unique hand made walnut strips that are held together with magnets.
 Prints are available for purchase.
 Inquiries: email@example.com